Ruach/ruach.github.io/_posts/coherency.markdown

 ### End of the handleSnoop (also recvTimingSnoopReq).
-Because the handleSnoop is the last function invoked by the recvTimingSnoopReq function, when one ends the other also ends.
+Because the handleSnoop is the last function invoked by the recvTimingSnoopReq function, the ends of the handleSnoop means the ends of the recvTimingSnoopReq.

 ```cpp
 1187